stelligent/cfn_nag/custom_rule_development.md

-## Summary

-There are three areas that have changed enough from 0.0.x to 0.1.x to cause trouble:

-1. The command line scripts are a little different.

-   The command line script `cfn_nag` is now called `cfn_nag_scan`.
-This script works the way it used to, accepting a commnad line argument for the file to scan,  or a directory to scan for templates.

-   The new `cfn_nag` script accepts stdin or an explicit list of files to process.

-2. The API to invoke cfn-nag directly is a little different.

-   In particular, the CfnNag object is slightly different:

-   * The constructor takes the rule directory as well as the profile now
-   * The call to `audit_template` should be replaced by a call to `audit`, and there is no longer a reference to the rule directory at the point of auditing
-   * All the code has been moved under the `cfn-nag` directory, and a call to `require cfn-nag` should replace any calls to `require cfn_nag` (beware the hyphen vs. the underscore)

-3. The rule writing is drastically different

-   * The recommended approach for writing rules is to write them in Ruby, using the new cfn-model as the basis for analysis.
-There should be no/minimal need to write any "Parser" objects as in 0.0.x or to supplement the model.
-   * cfn-nag no longer recognizes rules written in jq.
-It will allow writing rules in jmespath, but it is recommended to write the rules in Ruby.
-It is far simpler to debug and employ typical software development practices (TDD).

 ## Crash Course in (New) Rule Development

 1. Create a class that ends with the name Rule.
 This is a convention that must be observed in order for cfn-nag to load